MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-deploy-relay-agent.md

 After you've installed the Remote Access role with the Routing role service, you can configure the DHCP relay agent:

-1. Open the Routing and Remote Access management console (rrasmgmt.msc) from the Start menu or by typing "rrasmgmt.msc" in the Run dialog box.
+1. Open the Routing and Remote Access management console (`rrasmgmt.msc`) from the Start menu or by entering `rrasmgmt.msc` in the Run dialog box.
 1. In the left pane, expand the server name, and then right-select **IPv4** or **IPv6** depending on which version you want to configure the relay agent for.
 1. Select **New Interface**.
 1. Choose the network interface you want to use for the DHCP relay agent.
 Select **OK**